Women in Judaism: Education

+Debates in Jewish law

-Views on the education of women
+Education of women

-From certain contexts of the Mishnah and Talmud it can be derived that women should not study Mishnah.
-There were female Tannaitic Torah jurists such as Rabbi Meir's wife, Rabbi Meir's daughter, and the daughter of Haninah ben Teradion Haninah's daughter is again mentioned as a sage in the non-Talmud third-century text Tractate Semahot verse 12:13.
+From certain contexts of the Mishnah and Talmud, it can be derived that women should not study Mishnah.
+Female Tannaitic Torah jurists included Rabbi Meir's wife, Rabbi Meir's daughter, and the daughter of Haninah ben Teradion.
+Haninah's daughter is mentioned as a sage in the non-Talmudic third-century text Tractate Semahot 12:13.
 Rabbi Meir's wife is credited with teaching him how to understand some verses from Isaiah.
-In the Mishnah there is also a reference to certain women teaching men the Torah from behind a curtain, so that no man would be offended.
+The Mishnah references certain women teaching men the Torah from behind a curtain so that no man would be offended.

-A yeshiva, or school for Talmudic studies, is an "exclusively masculine environment" because of absence of women from these studies.
+However, a yeshiva, or school for Talmudic studies, is an "exclusively masculine environment".

-Maimonides

-Maimonides tended to elevate the status of women above that which was common for the Middle Ages.
-For example, Maimonides permitted women to study Torah despite the fact that other contemporary and preceding legal opinions of his time did not.
+Maimonides tended to elevate the status of women above the then norm.
+For example, he permitted women to study Torah even though other legal opinions did not.
+Rabbi Chaim Joseph David Azulai wrote that women should study the Mishnah only if they wanted to.

-Haim Yosef David Azulai, AKA 'The Hida'

-The Hida wrote that women should study the Mishnah only if they want to.
 According to the Hida, the prohibition of teaching women does not apply to a motivated woman or girl.
-His response to detractors was that indeed, in truth, there is a prohibition against teaching Mishnah to any student—male or female—who one knows is not properly prepared and motivated.
+Maimonides' response to detractors was the prohibition against teaching Mishnah to any student—male or female—unless they were properly prepared and motivated.